When breastfed babies are given an artificial nipple to drink

-- Baby doesn’t open he's/her mouth wide enough and therefore only sucks the tip of the nipple, which can cause nipple pain.
+The baby doesn’t open his/her mouth wide enough and therefore only sucks the tip of the nipple, which can cause nipple pain.

-- Moms milk supply often decreases because Baby does not latch on correctly.
+The mother's milk supply often decreases because her baby does not latch on correctly.

-- Never force a baby to breastfeed, gently encourage your baby to accept.
-Praise and encourage your baby when he/she succeeds.
+Never force a baby to breastfeed, gently encourage your baby to accept.
+Praise your baby when he/she succeeds.

-- Make it clear to the nurses (even with a special notice on your baby's crib) and doctors at the hospital, that you do not want your baby given a bottle.
+Make it clear to the nurses and doctors at the hospital, that you do not want them to give your baby a bottle.
 Sometimes the nurses will feed a baby at night while you sleep, thinking they are helping, but actually doing more harm than good.
 Keep your baby in your room, so that you can breastfeed on demand.

-- Moms that want to breastfeed a nipple confused baby, will need
+Mothers that want to breastfeed a nipple confused baby will need

 their milk ejection reflex is stimulated; this is so that their baby does not have to

 wait for the milk to start flowing.